Alan Kurdi Rescue Ship Picks Up Another 44 Migrants - UrduPoint

 "Forty-four people, including four women and three children," were brought aboard the Alan Kurdi, Sea-Eye said.

 The children are 15 months, three and five years old.
-The people come from Syria, Libya, Pakistan, Bangladesh and Guinea.
+The people come from Syria, Libya, Pakistan, Bangladesh and Guinea, it said.

 "A 15-month-old baby should never have to be in such a life-threatening situation," said Sea-Eye spokeswoman Carlotta Weibl.

-The 65 migrants the Alan Kurdi handed over to Maltese authorities on Sunday have already been sent on to other European Union countries, but it is not clear what would happen to those most recently rescued.
+- Italy mulling warship patrols - The 65 migrants the Alan Kurdi handed over to Maltese authorities on Sunday have already been sent on to other European Union countries.

-The migrants had been headed to Lampedusa, between Sicily and Libya, but there was no space for them there as hundreds of migrants continue to arrive by their own means or are rescued by authorities.
+The migrants had been headed to Lampedusa, an Italian island between Sicily and Libya, but there was no space for them there as hundreds of migrants continue to arrive by their own means or are rescued by authorities.

 Salvini has vowed to close Italian ports to charity rescue ships, which he accuses of helping people smugglers.